 "Nearing the end of our visit, as Kannika turned toward the camera for a photograph, she displayed the sweetest smile — a smile I knew I would never forget.
 Last year, while reviewing photos for our 2014 Holt calendar, one picture caught my eye.
 It was Kannika.
 She was with her adoptive family, beaming with that unforgettable smile.
 I felt immense joy knowing that Kannika, who I had met in Thailand just months prior, was now with her loving family, happy and still smiling that sweet dimpled smile."

-— Brian Cambell, Holt International Multimedia Manager
+— Brian Cambell, former Holt Multimedia Manager